August 23, 2015

 A new, empty layer, added to the layer stack of the image, just above the active layer.

-Step 3: Apply the RGB Noise Filter
+3. Apply RGB Noise filter

 Select the Rain Effect layer on the Layers dialog.
 Use Filters>Noise>RGB Noise to apply the RGB Noise filter.